The-AI-Alliance/ai-application-testing/docs/glossary.markdown

 ## Function

 Used here as an umbrella term for any unit of execution, including actual functions, methods, code blocks, etc. Many functions are free of [Side Effects](#side-effect), meaning they don't read or write state external to the function and shared by other functions.
-These functions are _always_ [Deterministic](#deterministic); for a given input(s) they always return the same output.
+These functions are _always_ [Deterministic](#determinism); for a given input(s) they always return the same output.

-Other functions that read and possibly write external state or usually Non-[Deterministic](#deterministic).
+Other functions that read and possibly write external state or usually [Nondeterministic](#determinism).
 For example, functions that retrieve data, like a database record, functions to generate UUIDs, functions that call other processes or systems.

-## Generative Model
+## Generative AI Model

 A combination of data and code, usually trained on a [Dataset](#dataset), to support [Inference](#inference) of some kind.
 See also [Large Language Model](#large-language-model) and [Multimodal Model](#multimodal-models).

-For convenience, in the text, we use the term _model_ to refer to the component that behaves non-deterministically, whether it is invoked directly in some sense or embedded inside another service (e.g., ChatGPT).
+For convenience, in the text, we use the term _model_ to refer to the generative AI component that has [Nondeterministic](#determinism) behavior, whether it is a model invoked directly through an API in the same application or invoked by calling another service (e.g., ChatGPT).
 The goal of this project is to better understand how developers can test _models_.

 See also [Multimodal Model](#multimodal-model) and [LLMs](#large-language-model)

 ## Hallucination

-When a [Generative Model](#generative-model) generates text that seems plausible, but is not factually accurate.
+When a [Generative AI Model](#generative-ai-model) generates text that seems plausible, but is not factually accurate.
 Lying is not the right term, because there is no malice intended by the model, which only knows how to generate a sequence of [Tokens](#token) that are plausible, i.e., probabilistically likely.

 ## Inference

-Sending information to a [Generative Model](#generative-model) or [AI System](#ai-system) to have it return an analysis of some kind, summarization of the input, or newly generated information, such as text.
+Sending information to a [Generative AI Model](#generative-ai-model) or [AI System](#ai-system) to have it return an analysis of some kind, summarization of the input, or newly generated information, such as text.
 The term _query_ is typically used when working with [LLMs](#large-language-model).
 The term _inference_ comes from traditional statistical analysis, including model building, that is used to _infer_ information from data.

 ## Integration Test

 A test for several [Functions](#function) that verifies they interoperate properly.
 These "functions" could be other, distributed systems, too.
-When any of the functions being tested have [Side Effects](#side-effects), perhaps indirectly through other functions they call, all such side effects must be replaced with [Test Doubles](#test-double) to make the test deterministic.
+When any of the functions being tested have [Side Effects](#side-effects), perhaps indirectly through other functions they call, all such side effects must be replaced with [Test Doubles](#test-double) to make the test [Deterministic](#determinism).
 See also [Test](#test), [Unit Test](#unit-test), and [Acceptance Test](#acceptance-test).

 ## Large Language Model

-Abbreviated _LLM_, a state of the art [Generative Model](#generative-model), often with billions of parameters, that has the ability to summarize, classify, and even generate text in one or more spoken and programming languages.
+Abbreviated _LLM_, a state of the art [Generative AI Model](#generative-ai-model), often with billions of parameters, that has the ability to summarize, classify, and even generate text in one or more spoken and programming languages.
 See also [Multimodal Model](#multimodal-model).

 ## Multimodal Model

-[Generative Models](#generative-model) that usually extend the text-based capabilities of [LLMs](#large-language-model) with additional support for other media, such as video, audio, still images, or other kinds of data.
+[Generative AI Models](#generative-ai-model) that usually extend the text-based capabilities of [LLMs](#large-language-model) with additional support for other media, such as video, audio, still images, or other kinds of data.

 ## Refactoring